medtaher123/ERP-Panthera-Calendar-Project/README.md

 # ERP Panthera Calendar Project

 ## Overview
 This repository showcases the work I completed during my internship at Softher.
 The project focused on developing a novel calendar-based representation for [ERP Panthera](https://www.panthera.it/) grids using Angular.
 It aimed to improve data visualization and accessibility for ERP users.

-*This project plays a pivotal role as one of the main new features in the recently released ERP Panthera version 5.0.*
+*This project plays a pivotal role as one of the main new features in the recently released and highly anticipated major update, ERP Panthera version 5.0.*

 ## Demo
 A live demo of the project is not available yet.